 A subsidiary of Dish Network, Sling TV works just like most other online streaming services out there.
-All you need to do is create an account on Sling’s website, download their software, and you’re ready to go.
+All you need to do is create an account on Sling’s website and you’re ready to go.
 The service even offers a 7-day free trial for those who want to try before they buy.

-What makes Sling a great cord cutter’s dream is two things.
-First is the fact that the service works with the devices you likely already have.
-There is no proprietary device needed.
-So if you have any of the following, you could start watching Sling TV within the next few minutes:
+Two things make Sling TV an excellent option for cord cutters.
+First is the fact that the service works with the devices you likely already use.
+If you have any of the following, you could start watching Sling TV within the next few minutes:

 - Apple TV